onkelhoy/web-components/README.md

 ## Abstract

-The `@pap-it` ecosystem exemplifies the strength of community collaboration and open-source innovation.
+The `@papit` ecosystem exemplifies the strength of community collaboration and open-source innovation.
 By minimizing external dependencies, it ensures lean and efficient applications while providing developers the freedom to build, customize, and extend web components effortlessly.
-This document aims to be your detailed guide through the `@pap-it` landscape, from understanding its structure to creating, developing, and publishing your web components.
+This document aims to be your detailed guide through the `@papit` landscape, from understanding its structure to creating, developing, and publishing your web components.

-Dive into the following sections for a deep dive into `@pap-it`, and join us in shaping the future of web development.
+Dive into the following sections for a deep dive into `@papit`, and join us in shaping the future of web development.

 ## Contributions